 According to most women suffering from PCOS, hair loss is the most distressing.
 The first thing you do is see a dermatologist.

 He will be able to guide you through the condition.
 You should also:

-It is important to treat any such existing disorders which will help reverse hair loss due to PCOS.
+- Get a check for thyroid or metabolic disorders –It is important to treat any such existing disorders which will help reverse hair loss due to PCOS.

 Your doctor might prescribe birth control pills with high levels of progestin to help suppress production of excess DHT (a sex hormone that prevents hair follicles from growing strands).

-That includes fructose, dextrose, sucrose, evaporated cane juice, syrups – basically sugar in any form.
+- Cut sugar out of your life (Completely!) –That includes fructose, dextrose, sucrose, evaporated cane juice, syrups – basically sugar in any form.
 The lesser sugar you consume, the healthier your hair follicles will be.

 Avoid chemical hair products –

 Prevent hair shrinkage from chemical stress.
 Skip products that contain parabens, alcohol, sulfates, formaldehyde, phenol and colouring agents.

 - Stock up on supplements –About 7 to 9 mg of biotin helps with hair growth.

 Supplements like N-acetyl Cysteine and L-Lysine reduce or block the production of DHT that causes hair fall.